score-json/nlohmann_json/TSF/trustable/statements/JLS-20.md

     Jonas-Kirchhoff: 1.0
 ---

-A github workflow of eclipse-score/inc_nlohmann_json saves the history of scores in the trustable graph to derive trends.
+A Github workflow of eclipse-score/inc_nlohmann_json saves the history of scores in the trustable graph to derive trends.